Arch Expander in Ottawa: Addressing Jaw Width and Dental Alignment

 Management of Dental Space

-Creating skeletal space during early development may reduce the likelihood of severe dental crowding and the potential need for permanent tooth extractions in the future.
-By addressing jaw width during growth, our goal is to provide enough room for permanent teeth to erupt naturally
+Creating skeletal space during early development through early treatment may reduce severe crowding and, in some cases, help prevent tooth extraction later on.
+By addressing jaw width during growth, our goal is to create sufficient space for permanent teeth to erupt naturally

 Structural and Smile Esthetics

 Arch expansion addresses the width of the dental arch, which can influence the appearance of the ‘buccal corridors’ (the space visible at the corners of the mouth).
-This clinical process aims to create a balanced smile that is in proportion with the patient’s underlying skeletal structure.
+This clinical process aims to create a balanced smile that is in proportion with the patient’s underlying skeletal structure and support a more confident smile.
+By correcting a narrow palate and narrow arches, it can also enhance facial symmetry.

 Invisalign® Palatal Expanders vs. Traditional Fixed Appliances